BGE’s STRIDE Plan

 When the program is complete, STRIDE will deliver natural gas service to customers through approximately 1,300 miles of new natural gas lines.

-Since 2014, BGE has replaced more than 250 miles of gas mains and more than 60,000 service pipes.
+Since 2014, BGE has replaced approximately 300 miles of gas mains and more than 70,000 service pipes.
 Aging cast-iron, bare steel and copper pipes have a higher tendency to leak or cause other safety or reliability issues.

 The STRIDE Plan makes it possible to recover investments as the work is performed.
 With a more predictable, efficient cost-recovery mechanism for customers, BGE can make more investments sooner.